Canon 100D vs Nikon D40

 Body comparison: Canon 100D vs Nikon D40

 The side-by-side display below illustrates the physical size and weight of the Canon 100D and the Nikon D40.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 100D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D40 is notably larger (9 percent) than the Canon 100D.
 Moreover, the D40 is markedly heavier (28 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the D40 are weather-sealed.